RhubarbPHP/Rhubarb/docs/events.md

 ### Raise the event

-Call the event property like a method from within your class:
+Call the event's `raise()` method to raise the event to all attached handlers:

 ``` php
 class MyClass